Ukattah-Divine603/cura/README.md

-###🩺 CURA
+## CURA

 CURA is a modern health platform built to make healthcare simpler, smarter, and more accessible.
 It helps users check symptoms, track health conditions, and interact with an AI assistant for quick guidance.

-##💡 Purpose
+## PURPOSE

 CURA aims to bridge the gap between people and healthcare through technology — making it easier for anyone to understand their health, get helpful insights, and connect with medical resources in one place.

-##⚙️ Tech Stack
+## TECH STACK

 Next.js – Framework for building the web app